epheat/bigelow/README.md

 if you don't have npm yet, use `nvm` to install it.

+by that, I mean run `nvm install node` not 'npm'

 ### backend

 we use serverless for the bigelow backend. `npm install -g serverless`